pabs-code/ColorSeg-app/README.md

 ---

-## 🤝 Contributing

-Contributions are welcome!
-If you'd like to help improve this project, please:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and test them.
-4. Push your changes to your branch.
-5. Open a pull request.

----

-## 📄 License

-This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.

----

-## 📌 What to Expect When Running This App
+## What to Expect When Running This App

 | Feature                     | Description                                                                 |
 | --------------------------- | --------------------------------------------------------------------------- |